Eco-Friendly Flooring: 5 Ways to Go Green from the Bottom Up

 Linoleum is a tile made from natural linseed oil mixed with wood fillers and resins.
 While most “linoleum” has been replaced on the market by PVC-based products, there are lots of high-quality, green-certified linoleums out there, which are 100% biodegradable and whose production releases zero toxins.
 Real linoleum, properly installed, is extremely durable and excellent for those who suffer from asthma or allergies.
 Though it may evoke images of school classrooms, hospitals, and bad 70s kitchens, there are a surprising number of attractive linoleum solutions available.

 Renewable fiber carpets are LEED-certified options made from corn fibers.
-One example is DuPont’s Sorona renewable fiber (sold under the name SmartStrand); it’s soft, strong, and quite stain-resistant.
+They are soft, strong, and quite stain-resistant.
 This type of carpeting can be easily cleaned with just water, eliminating the need for additional cleansers that contain harsh chemicals.